vinyll/anywhere/README.md

 ## Usage

 With this lib you can use Github as a content editor with git powers and Github benefits.
+You could also use it as your CMS.
 Please let me know your usage.